vmware-archive/diegotaskscheduler/README.md

 (exit)
 ```

-Ignore any warnings.
-I'll get around to fixing those.
 Note you can also do (development-build).
 See dev_src/user.clj for build differences.

 Then run the following to compile a JAR: